Mouthing Beyond Three

 That's why we need YOU:

-• Share this link in your WhatsApp groups
+• Share in your school's WhatsApp group (we have a template!)

 Toy safety is a dynamic process, rather than a single rule.
 Each child, family, space, toy and situation is different, so I am not teaching rules, but skills for making safety decisions in a moment.
 Join me in training your risk-aware eyes, supportive hands and trusting heart.